-October 04, 2022
+October 20, 2023

-Partner4Work's Learn & Earn is partially funded by Temporary Assistance for Needy Families Youth Development Funding provided by the US Department of Health & Human Services (USHHS) via the Pennsylvania Department of Labor and Industry (PA L&I).
+The TRWIB, Inc. (dba "Partner4Work") Learn & Earn program is partially funded by Temporary Assistance for Needy Families (TANF) Youth Development Funding provided by the US Department of Health & Human Services (USHHS) via the Pennsylvania Department of Labor and Industry (PA L&I).
 CFDA #: 93.558.
 Any agreements resulting from this RFP may be funded by Partner4Work through the TANF grant provided by USHHS and PA L&I. The subrecipient must comply with all applicable regulations and the terms and conditions of the TANF grant.
+Learn and Earn is funded up to \$850,000 or 21.25% of federal funding through TANF & CDBG and up to \$3.15 million or 78.75% of non-federal funding.